 Current students are encouraged to view grades, course schedules, classroom assignments using Self-Service.
 Please email firstname.lastname@example.org should you experience difficulties accessing Self Service, and please include a brief description of the nature of the access issue.

 - Registration for each session ends on the day the session begins.

 - Students in 7- week classes may drop prior to the start of class.
 Once class begins, students may withdraw (not drop) and/or add classes during the first week of class.
 Withdrawal with a grade of W may occur as late as the fourth week of class, and withdrawal from class after the fourth week requires approval from the Dean of the School or College (by petition) and the student is graded WP or WF.
 Students may not withdraw after a course ends.

 - Students in 1-week intensive classes and institute courses may only drop or add prior to the start of the course.

 If you are interested in taking graduate courses at Arcadia and haven’t been admitted to a graduate program, please fill out our Visiting Graduate Student Registration Form here.
 A Graduate Admissions Representative will be in touch with you to assist you with the registration process.
 Please reach out to the Office of Enrollment Management (email@example.com) with any questions.

 If you are interested in taking Transitional Doctor of Physical Therapy (TDPT) courses and haven’t been admitted to the TDPT program, please fill out the Post Professional Physical Therapy Course Registration Form here.
 Reach out to the PT department TDPT@arcadia.edu for any questions or visit here.

 Full or Part-time Degree Seeking Graduate Students

-If you have been formally accepted to Arcadia as a graduate student, please schedule an appointment with your academic adviser.
-Contact information for your academic adviser can be found in your acceptance letter.
+If you have been formally accepted to Arcadia as a graduate student, please schedule an appointment with your academic advisor.
+Contact information for your academic advisor can be found in your acceptance letter.